BenAgro314/JackalTourGuide/README.md

 - During this computation, the Gazebo world is paused.

 This means that despite the extra time taken for ground truth classifications, there is 0 latency from the simulation perspective, and no LiDAR frames are dropped.

+## Dashboard

+The Dashboard is a python module that allows for manipulation and visualization of the data produced by the simulation.
+See the Jupyter Lab src/notebooks/ProgressReport2020-07-22.ipynb for a detailed explanation of the Dashboard and it's functionality.